-If you have been financially impacted by COVID-19, please read the section in regards to the Rent Payment Option, below.
+If you have been financially impacted by COVID-19, please contact your property manager.

 We are currently only servicing emergency maintenance requests.
 We will still accept other maintenance requests, however we will put them on hold and schedule them at a later time.

 An emergency maintenance request is defined as anything that will cause safety issues to the tenants, property damage, or make the property uninhabitable.

 1. No heat and the outdoor temperature is below 50 degrees

 2. Water leak causing damage

 4. Utility outages

 5. No air conditioning if temperature is above 90 degrees and your unit was furnished with an AC unit.